QuailTeam/iQuail/README.md

 Today you can deploy a simple solution in less than 10 lines

-Quail is currently in planning development stage, everything is subject to change
+Quail is currently in development stage, everything is subject to change

 ## Current features
+* Windows and Linux compatibility
-* Install and uninstall an application on Windows and Linux (Add launch shortcut and register program on the system)
+* Install and uninstall an application (Add launch shortcut and register program on the system)
-* Decompress or download a solution
-* Building standalone offline installer
-* Building installer which uses github release feature to deploy/update solutions
+* Many ways to deploy and/or update your application:
+  - Github release
+  - FTP server
+  - Embedded in installer (offline installer)
+* Graphical user interface
-* Tkinter user interface
+* Scriptable user interface
+* Configuration management
-* Scriptable actions
+* Custom scriptable install/uninstall actions
+* Configurable "Force update" or "Ask for update"

 ## Installation
 1. Install python 3.6